jon-brandy/HolmesGeo/README.md

    ./install.sh
    ```

-> [!TIP] **Permission Issues**
+> [!TIP]
+> ### Permission Issues
-> If you encounter permission issues, run the following commands to fix the permissions for the database files and results directory:
+> If you encounter permission issues, run the following commands to fix the permissions for the database files and results directory.

 ```bash
 # Fix permissions for database files